SS Edward L. Ryerson: Design and construction

-In 1959, the Inland Steel Company of Chicago contracted H.C.
-Downer & Associates Incorporated of Cleveland to design a ship to be constructed by the Manitowoc Shipbuilding Company in Manitowoc, Wisconsin.
-This vessel was one of the first lakers built to the maximum length allowed for passage through the St. Lawrence Seaway, which was completed in the same year as the ship.
+In 1959, the Inland Steel Company of Chicago contracted H. C. Downer & Associates Incorporated of Cleveland to design a ship to be constructed by the Manitowoc Shipbuilding Company in Manitowoc, Wisconsin.
+This vessel was one of the first lakers built to the maximum length allowed for passage through the St. Lawrence Seaway, which was completed in the same year as the vessel.
 Her hull has an overall length of 730 ft and a length between perpendiculars of 712 ft.
 She has a 75 foot beam and a draft of 26.6 ft.
 The depth of her hull is 39 ft.
 She has a gross register tonnage of 12,170 tons and a net register tonnage of 7,637 tons.

 The first keel plate was laid on April 20, 1959.
 Edward L. Ryerson was the third of the thirteen so-called 730-class of lake freighters built; five were American, of which she is the first.
 With a cargo capacity of 26574 LT, and a 730 ft hull, Edward L. Ryerson was one of the longest ships on the Great Lakes at the time of her construction.
 This earned her the unofficial title of Queen of the Lakes, which she shared with the other ships in her class until December 7, 1962, when the 730.2 ft Frankcliffe Hall was launched.
 Edward L. Ryerson's four unique vertical-sided cargo holds were loaded through 18 watertight hatches, each 20 by 54 ft.
 The vertical sides of the cargo holds were designed to speed up the loading and unloading process and reduce the damage caused by Hulett unloaders, and the large hatches gave the operators better visibility and access to the cargo.
 Each hatch admitted two chutes to ease the loading of ore.
 She was the first vessel on the Great Lakes to be equipped with aluminium hatch covers.